fiveseven808/AmazonDashButtonHack/README.md

 **Instructions:**

-  1. Double click "AmazonButton_Discovery_160702_2233.exe" to start scanning for buttons
+  1. Double click "AmazonButton_Discovery_160711_1114.exe" to start scanning for buttons
   2. Click "OK" at the prompt
   3. Start pushing the button you wish to pair repeatedly.
 Keep the LED "White!"
-  4. If no Amazon Devices are found, try again, but start pushing the button as soon as you double click on the EXE a
+  4. If no Amazon Devices are found, try again, but start pushing the button as soon as you double click on the EXE
   5. If more than one Amazon Devices are found, You'll have to go and figure out what IP corresponds with your button on your own.
 I have not automated this process yet.
 Disconnect and power off your other Amazon devices if you wish to use this program easily (i.e. Echo, Dash, Fire TV, Fire Tablet, etc)
   6. Pick a program you wish to run when the Button is pushed
   7. Enter a comment for the daemon, this will identify the particular daemon corresponding with the particular button.
 Comment ex.
 "Elements button toggling Porch Lights"